rkacani/wellness_app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+The app is deployed on Vercel and can be accessed at [https://wellness-app-pi.vercel.app/](https://wellness-app-pi.vercel.app/).

 ## Technologies Used
 - **Next.js**: A React framework for building server-side rendered applications.
 - **[Supabase](https://supabase.com/)**: An open-source Firebase alternative for backend services.